 In order to ensure that our children make at least good progress, we employ specific interventions to support those pupils who need additional support both inside and outside of the classroom.

 - This year we have employed a 0.8 specialist Intervention teacher to provide additional Read, Write Inc intervention and Wave 3 support for pupils at risk of falling behind in their learning

 - We have employed a speech and language specialist to support pupils across Foundation Stage and Key Stage 1.

 - We are also providing additional support for lower ability readers and have purchased reading resources to support their needs.

-- In addition to this we also provide access to a Learning Mentor and trained ELSA’s (Emotional Support Assistants) to support the emotional needs of our children across the school.
+- In addition to this we also provide access to trained Therapeutic Mentors to support the emotional needs of our children across the school.

 To ensure full participation and access to all activities, this year we will be using some of the funding to subsidise costings for residential visits and curriculum enhancement activities that take place over the year for Pupil Premium Pupils.

-To ensure that we are maximising the use of the Pupil premium Fund for our pupils, we regularly monitor and review the impact the different initiatives are having upon our maximising our pupils progress and attainment.
-For a detailed summary of the impact of this years Pupil Premium Fund please click here.
+To ensure that we are maximising the use of the Pupil Premium Fund for our pupils, we regularly monitor and review the impact the different initiatives are having upon our maximising our pupils progress and attainment.

 Pupil Premium is funding allocated to schools for the purpose of boosting the attainment of pupils from lower income families.
 It is intended to enable schools to provide targeted support to help children reach their full potential.